Simo Halinen

 Simo Halinen (born 1963) is a Finnish film director, screenwriter, actor and author.

+Education and Career

 Halinen graduated from the School of Arts, Design and Architecture at Aalto University in 1995.
 Halinen released his first novel Idänsydänsimpukka in 2004 and a follow-up Lemmenomenia in 2008.
 He wrote and directed his first full-length feature film Cyclomania in 2001, and in 2013 he returned with Open Up to Me.
 In addition to his film work, Halinen has also written and directed for television.